-Living in Melbourne, while on a budget can be difficult when there’s so many delicious food to tuck into!
+Living in Melbourne, while on a budget can be difficult when there’s so many delicious foods to tuck into!
 I’ve devised a list of the best cheap eats in Melbourne, so you can eat great and save that cash.

-When it come to cheap eats, you can dig out some gems in Melbourne.
+When it comes to cheap eats, you can dig out some gems in Melbourne.
 Living in Australia can be expensive, especially when you’re on a backpacker budget and saving for future travels.
 Some people would question, why eat out if you are saving?
 Well, there’s a simple answer to that question.
 The restaurants/takeaways in Melbourne are simply too enticing and delicious not to eat out once in a while.
-When I say eat out, I don’t mean spending $100 on a three course meal, I really mean spending around $10 on one of the best cheap eats in Melbourne.
+When I say eat out, I don’t mean spending $100 on a three-course meal, I really mean spending around $10 on one of the best cheap eats in Melbourne.

 Below is a list of the best cheap eats in Melbourne and where to find them…

 281 Elizabeth Street, Melbourne CBD

 A humble bakehouse, offering cheap boreks, which will keep you coming back for sure.
 A borek is basically a soft, flaky pastry, stuffed with a flavoursome filling.
 At The Borek Bakehouse, the pastry is made by hand each day.
 If you don’t believe me, you simply have to go to the window to see them making it right then and there.
 If the homemade boreks in the window aren’t enough to entice you in, the smell of freshly baked boreks and spice infused fillings surely will.